hdub-tech/bitwarden-directory-connector-containers/docs/base-image.md

 ## BYO data.json method

-The `ghcr.io/hdub-tech/bwdc-base` container DOES support being used in the same fashion as the individually created "directory connector typed" containers.
+The `ghcr.io/hdub-tech/bwdc-base` container DOES support being used in the same fashion as the individually created directory connector "typed" containers.

 > [!NOTE]
 > _I created this project as part of a work task so, for the time being, I am only putting 9-5 time in on the things I need, while still trying to keep it decently clean, modular and professional.
 This means that it is currently only useful to other people using Gsuite OR people who have a pile of data.json files that they manage in some way, shape or form.
 Please understand that even though this method works, it was not intentionaly designed...it was just one of those things I realized would work after the fact.
 If you are using any of the other directory connectors, please comment on the corresponding open issue so I know you are interested in me moving forward on them ([LDAP], [Azure], [OneLogin], [Okta])._